 Like any other marketplace of this kind, the Plaza Minorista is loaded with people from all kinds of backgrounds with all kinds of intentions.

 You’ll be sure to hear some of the famous Paisa slang that Medellin is so renowned for.
 Keep all this in mind, and you should have no problem exploring here in total comfort.

 - Riohacha: La Guajira Travel Guide

-Not only because of the nude women on display.
-But a fine choice to visit if you are looking for a local landmark that is sure to leave you speechless.
+Not only because of the nude figures on display.
+But worth visiting if you’re looking for a local landmark that is sure to leave you speechless.

 This beautiful little point of interest is one that many people will choose to visit during any trip to Medellin.

 The plaza itself is easy to access and you can then enjoy looking around both indoors and at the exterior of the area.

 Definitely, one to visit if you are a fan of South American architecture and lifestyle.
 Be sure to carry some kind of travel umbrella or equivlent with you as the weather can change at moment in this region.